 When you need tires, shop at Tires Plus.
 With thousands of tires for all vehicle types, it’s likely we have exactly what you need waiting for you at your closest location.
 Simply search for tires by vehicle type, and get a quick FREE quote online.
-Then make an appointment and rest assured you’re getting the best price available with our Double the Difference Assurance.
+Then make an appointment and rest assured you’re getting the best price available with our Best Tire Price.

 When it's time for a new set of tires, choosing the right tires for your vehicle is as easy as knowing what, where, and how you drive.
 Follow these three easy tips for choosing the right tires for your vehicle, and at the right price for your budget.

 Whatever your vehicle type, you can guarantee there's a tire that's built for it.
 Narrow your search by only comparing tires that fit your vehicle.
 Check your owner's manual for tire recommendations, or use our handy widget to narrow your search by vehicle type.
 Some drivers choose to replace their tires with tires of the same size, as your owner's manual likely recommends.
 Other drivers prefer to upsize or downsize their tires.
 A driver may select a lower profile tire in order to improve the handling and stability of their car, especially if they drive a smaller vehicle.
 Other drivers upsize their vehicle's tires to improve the vehicle's overall appearance or to maximize the vehicle's load carrying capacity.
 Upsizing is most commonly seen on trucks and SUVs.
 If you'd like to explore the different tire possibilities for your vehicle, give your local Tires Plus a call and talk to one of our certified technicians.
 They know tires!